-Excerpted from the article, "A Rehab Revolution," Stroke Connection Magazine, September/October 2004
+Excerpted and adapted from the article, "A Rehab Revolution," Stroke Connection Magazine, September/October 2004.
+(Last science update March 2013)

 Developed by occupational therapists Henry Hoffman and John Farrell, the F.T.M.
 (Functional Tone Management) Arm Training Program uses an orthotic that helps patients open their hand and grasp and release objects.
 Even patients who can’t extend their wrists or fingers on their own can still use this orthotic.
 They do need some shoulder and elbow movement.